yfain/firststeps/readme.txt

 npm install @angular/cli -g

-If you already have Angular CLI olrder that 1.0.0, uninstall it first:
+If you already have Angular CLI older that 1.0.0, uninstall it first:

 npm uninstall @angular/cli -g
 npm uninstall @angular-cli -g